AlexKordic/The-real-history-of-async-networking/README.md

 With Windows NT 3.5, Microsoft had implemented I/O Completion Ports, IOCP.
 Instead of looping over the sockets, the call to `GetQueuedCompletionStatus` would block and return with a pointer to the socket that fired the event.
 This would make the looping unnecessary and allow appliactions to scale to a much higher number of connections using only a single user space thread.

 ## Visual Basic 6.0 (1998)
 Again, not related to networking history but rather as a point of reference.
 Visual Basic 6 was an entire development environment based on having a single thread handle a bunch of different events.
-The events could be networking events from the built-in WinSock support, or GUI events such as when the user clicked a graphical button.
+These could be networking events from the built-in WinSock support, or GUI events such as when the user clicked a graphical button.
 It was an entire, complete event-driven environment based on async programming.

 In my personal opinion, Visual Basic 6 was the true grandfather of today's Node.js.
 Nothing that Node.js brings today was not already thought about, solved, and delivered back in the late 90s.
 We had an easy-to-use single-threaded BASIC language modelled after the English language.
 Anyone could program async apps, even a child, like me.